Below are the stated Auckland Grammar School Rules as of September 2019.

 Such functions include:

-(a) Any approved social functions or activities that occur in association with a sports or cultural fixture or tour whether at Auckland Grammar School, or beyond the School in New Zealand or overseas.
+(a) Any approved social functions or activities that occur in association with the School including but not limited to sports or cultural fixtures or tours whether at Auckland Grammar School, or beyond the School in New Zealand or overseas.

 At these activities all students are under the authority of the School and subject to the School Rules.